ootjersb/pislave/README.md

 # pislave
-Set of tools to communicate with Itho WPU and Autotemp unit.
+Set of tools to communicate with Itho WPU and Autotemp units.
 The tools are supposed to run on a Raspberry Pi, and there is some electronics involved to connect the device to the WPU or Autotemp via UTP cable.

 The communication to the Itho devices works via I2C.
 You need both a master and a slave on the I2C bus.
 The Master is used to send requests to the WPU or Autotemp.
 The Slave is used to receive the answer.
+The Itho device is registered at address 0x82.
+The Raspberry Pi is registered at address 0x80.

 The toolset:
 - pimaster.cpp: Initial attempt to send commands to the Itho devices.
 This one has been replaced by pimaster2.c